 ACAC operates an emergency shelter, resource day center, community kitchen, and food pantry.
 On the third Wednesday of each month, Springwood prepares, cooks, and serves lunch for more than 100 homeless persons and families at Allied Churches.
 The Kitchen prepares nutritious and delicious meals to those in need.
 Of course those staying in the homeless shelter eat there.
 But there are also a large number of persons and families that eat there as well.
 More volunteers are always welcomed.

 On alternate Fridays, we partner with adults with developmental and intellectual disabilities for a morning experience of friendship building, isolation-busting fun.
 Activities include cooking or baking, crafts, singing, games, poetry or writing, tea time, and devotions.
 Springwood volunteers have been blessed by the spiritual depth shared by our partners from Peacehaven Community and Ralph Scott Life Services.
 We are learning much from them!

 Springwood volunteers serve as reading buddies and math friends at Sedalia School through CLASS - Congregations Linking and Supporting Schools, and the Guilford County Schools volunteer program.
 Children need caring adults to support them in their skill development, and for some of these kids, our volunteers are the only folks outside of their classroom teacher who will do that with them.
 Research shows a strong correlation between literacy and success in life, and we are blessed to be able to participate in this life-giving ministry to young children.

 TWIN LAKES CONNECTION

-Whether a service of communion or hanging Christmas lights, Springwood members regularly enjoy fellowship at the Twin Lakes Retirement Community.
-A number of our active members are residents in the community.
+Whether a monthly communion service in the Chapel or weekly lunch in the Peppertree Restaurant, Springwood members regularly enjoy fellowship at Twin Lakes Community where a number of our active members are residents.

 One Great Hour of Sharing